Igor Butman

 Igor Mikhailovich Butman (Игорь Михайлович Бутман; born 27 October 1961) is a Russian jazz saxophonist born in Leningrad, Soviet Union (now St. Petersburg, Russia) in 1961.
 Butman holds dual citizenship for both the United States and Russian Federation.
 He is considered to be a virtuoso saxophonist, and a skilled bandleader.

 American saxophonist Grover Washington, Jr. was instrumental in introducing Igor Butman to American audiences by featuring the Russian saxophonist on his 1988 album, Then and Now.
 American trumpet player Wynton Marsalis has also been a strong champion of Igor Butman.
 Bill Clinton has called Butman his "favorite living saxophone player".

 Early life

-Igor Butman was born in Leningrad, USSR on October 27, 1961 to a Jewish father and a Russian mother.
+Igor Butman was born in Leningrad, USSR on 27 October 1961 to a Jewish father and a Russian mother.
 His brother is Oleg Butman, a well known jazz drummer.
 In 1976 he entered the Rimsky-Korsakov College of Music.
 In 1977, he decided to switch from the classical clarinet to the jazz saxophone.
-Besides being taught by the musician Gennady Goldstein, he took informal lessons from nightly broadcasts of jazz from 11:15 pm to midnight on Voice of America.
+Besides being taught by the musician Gennady Golstein, he took informal lessons from nightly broadcasts of jazz from 11:15 pm to midnight on Voice of America.